BM Ride will take place on Sunday 20th September 2020 at 06.45am.

 The ride takes place immediately before the BM10k; in order not to disrupt the BM10k, riders will be expected to maintain an average speed of 18km / 11 miles per hour.

-A sweep vehicle system will be in place to collect any riders who fall behind this tiem limit or otherwise cannot continue due to injury, fatigue, mechanical failure, etc.
+A sweep vehicle system will be in place to collect any riders who fall behind this time limit or otherwise cannot continue due to injury, fatigue, mechanical failure, etc.

 There are no feed stations, but water stations will be available at the half way point.
 We encourage participants to bring with them the nutrition that they require for the ride.

-There will be food and drink concessions at the Velo Village.
+There will be food and drink concessions at the Finish of the BM Ride.

 A recovery area will be available at the finish line with recovery drinks.

-You can change most details by accessing your account via: https://passport.active.com.
-Once logged in, please select your name in the top right corner, and then ‘Upgrade Account’, from where you can select ‘Profile Settings’ from the left-hand menu in order to update your details.
+You can change most of your personal details on your account by accessing your account via: https://raceroster.com.
+Once logged in, please select the drop down in the top right corner, and then ‘Participant Dashboard’, from here you can update your details.

 If you don't have a suitable bike, you can team up with Cycle Brighton who have a wide range of bikes to hire to suit all levels of cyclist.
 If you’re not sure what type of bike you want to use – road or hybrid- come along to their hire centre and discuss your requirements with their friendly staff.